Skip to content

 • What is the technology stack and its longevity?

-• Infrequent updates (less than quarterly)
+• Infrequent updates — Less than quarterly release cycles

-• Poor or no API documentation
+• Poor API documentation — Missing or outdated developer resources

-• Proprietary data formats
+• Proprietary data formats — Lock-in through data format restrictions

-• Single-tenant architecture for cloud solutions
+• Single-tenant architecture — For cloud solutions, this limits scalability

-• End-of-life technology dependencies
+• End-of-life dependencies — Technology stack nearing obsolescence

 • Does the solution support our specific regulatory requirements?